 Though various video games and Hokuto Musou 2have had stories both during and beyond Part 2 of the series, it's just that most of the major adaptations/spinoffs have ignored Part II and beyond except for Kenshiro, Toki, and Raoh's homeland being Asura/Shura.

-Ken's Rage 2 is one of the few, if only, adaptations to go the whole distance and inclued the entire story including Bolge.
+Ken's Rage 2 is one of the few, if only, adaptations to go the whole distance and include the entire story including Bolge, though even then, it ignores the arcs between Kaioh's defeat and Bolge.

 So Bad, It's Good: The tongue-in-cheek Manga Entertainment dub of the TV series definitely qualifies.
 It does have fans, some even considering Lex Lang's performance as Ken being one of the best roles of his career.
 Peter Lurie's performance as Jagi is also quite well done.
 There are some criticisms, such as Daran Norris' take on Rei.
 Its supporters consider it a shame that the dub was left unfinished.